mxstack/mxdev/README.rst

 Run ``mxdev -c sources.ini``.

-Now use the generated requirements and constrainst files with ``pip install -r NEW_REQUIREMENTS_FILENAME.txt``.
+Now use the generated requirements and constraints files with ``pip install -r NEW_REQUIREMENTS_FILENAME.txt``.

 For more options run ``mxdev --help``.